 More Gains Ahead?

-Currently, VIOO has a Zacks ETF Rank of 3 or 'Hold' rating with a Medium risk outlook.
+Currently, VIOO has a Zacks ETF Rank #3 (Hold) with a Medium risk outlook.
 Therefore, it is hard to get a handle on its future returns one way or the other.
 However, many of the segments that make up this ETF have a strong Zacks Industry Rank.
 As a result, there is still some promise for investors who want to ride on this surging ETF.

 Want key ETF info delivered straight to your inbox?